alexw914/ASVspoof2021-ECAPA-TDNN/README.md

 # ASVspoof 2021 LA Spoof Speech Detection System

 A voice spoofing detection system, based on ECAPA-TDNN.
 This project mainly follow these [project](https://github.com/pabdzadeh/voice-spoof-detection-system).
+If you want do some research or improve the architecture, you can refer this [repo](https://github.com/yzyouzhang/ASVspoof2021_AIR).
+It provides the way of augment and some tips to train a more robust network.

 ## Installation